 Bishop Peak Climbing

-Being an extinct volcanic plug and one of the seven sisters, you'll find the rock very uniformly featured, some crack, mostly face, a lot of slab.
+Being an extinct volcanic plug and one of the nine sisters: Morro Rock, Black Hill, Cabrillo Peak, Hollister Peak, Cerro Romauldo, Chumash Peak, Bishop Peak, Cerro San Luis, and Islay Hill - You'll find the rock very uniformly featured, some crack, mostly face, a lot of slab.
 Close to town (five minute drive), Cal Poly, and everything you'll ever need, this is the sure-fire classic spot to get your fix.

 Great little hiking spot, too.
 Take the Felsman Loop around from Patricia's entrance and then go up to the top after finishing that trail.
 Nice, long, and perty.

 Classic Climbing Routes at Bishop Peak